Zabrimus/VDRSternELEC/README.md

 -> :file_folder: **package_patches**
 Patches in the **package_patches** directory are intended to be copied to the upstream LE/CE version as is.
-You can build a patched from the package source (probably the already patched LE/CE source) and this patch will be applied as if it would have been part of the original LE/CE.
+You can build a new patch from the package source (probably the already patched LE/CE source) and this patch will be applied as if it would have been part of the original LE/CE.

 :file_folder: **package_patches**